phildc/100-days-of-code/log.md

 ### Day 0: December 17, 2019

-**Today's Progress**: Completed the Workshop Onboarding section.
+**Today's Progress:** Completed the Workshop Onboarding section.
 This included installing Chrome and VSCode, along with the "Open in Default Browser" extension.
 Took the Pre-Assessment Quiz and completed it with a score of 72%.

 **Thoughts:** I've recently started coding.
 After exploring many different resources and ways of learning, I've decided to work through The HTML and CSS Workshop from Packt.
 I was pleasantly surprised to get such a high score in the quiz, as I'm relatively new to modern HTML and CSS.
 However, it did highlight some areas I need to focus on – JavaScript, SASS, RWD and working with audio & video.